O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Random Forest
-Random Forest is an advanced classification technique wherein the training dataset is used to construct many independent decision trees.
-Every record is then passed into each individual decision tree for classification, and the class that is predicted by the majority of those decision trees is returned as the predicted class for that record.
+Random Forest is a machine learning technique wherein numerous, independent decision trees are trained on randomized subsets of the training data.
+This is done to reduce overfitting.
+Data is passed into each individual decision tree for classification, and the class that is predicted by the majority of those decision trees is returned as the predicted class for that record.

 ![rf_img]
 ##### Metric Expression - Class returns the predicted class as a string